fight233/DThouse_cxd/src/kit/taos-tools/README.md

 Note: Since snappy lacks pkg-config support (refer to [link](https://github.com/google/snappy/pull/86)), it lead a cmake prompt libsnappy not found.
 But snappy will works well.

-### install TDengine client
+### install DThouse client

-Please download TDengine client package from [taosdata.com](https://www.taosdata.com/cn/all-downloads/) or compile TDengine source from [github](github.com/taosdata/TDengine) and install to your system.
+Please download DThouse client package from [taosdata.com](https://www.taosdata.com/cn/all-downloads/) or compile DThouse source from [github](github.com/taosdata/DThouse) and install to your system.

 ### clone source code and compile